mrworf/iceshelf/README.iceshelf-restore.md

 # Usage

 The tool accepts either a single file from the backup or just the prefix of the backup files.
-Configuration is optional, but can be provided using `--config` if you have it available.
-Without it you may supply the GPG user using `--user` and the passphrase using `--passphrase`.
+You may supply the passphrase using `--passphrase`.
 To use a key from a file instead of your keyring, use `--key-file`.
 Running the command with no extra arguments will validate the backup and return `0` on success.

 If the archive is corrupt, the tool only indicates whether repair may be possible; it does not guarantee that repair will succeed.